ABOUT KEARNEY COMMUNITY HALL

 July 30, 2012 Kearney Community Hall Board

-A U.S. Post was established at Kearney (not “Kearny”) in 1881.
-The current Hall was reportedly the third ‘Kearney Hall’.
-The other two evidently were not adequate to meet community needs.
-This Hall was managed by a local club and used for dances, reunions, weddings, socials, Christmas programs, voting, receptions, homemaker club meetings, card playing, livestock organizational meetings, 4-H and FFA, county extension programs, and other community and recreation events.
+A U.S. Post Office was established at the nearby community of Kearney (not “Kearny”) in 1881.
+The current Hall was reportedly the third ‘Kearney Hall’ in that community.
+The other two evidently were not adequate to meet needs.
+This Hall was constructed and managed by a local club, and used for dances, reunions, weddings, socials, Christmas programs, voting, receptions, homemaker club meetings, card playing, livestock organizational meetings, 4-H and FFA, county extension programs, and other community and recreation events.
+It was a hopping place.

-Eventually the Kearney Hall club organizers grew old, moved away, could not justify repairs, or passed on.
+But eventually the Kearney Hall club organizers grew old, moved away, could not justify repairs, or passed on.
+Utilities were shut off and all maintenance ceased.
 Last used in the early 1990’s, the Hall fell into sad disrepair.
-Since the early 1990’s it had been shut down, locked up, and for practical purposes, abandoned.
+It had been shut down, locked up, and for practical purposes, abandoned.
+By 2011 the original roof was leaking badly and beginning to ruin the dance floor, windows were broken, critters were making a mess.
+But the place was still salvageable.

-In 2011 a group of locals began to organize to restore the structure and its function of serving the community, which has demonstrated such a need.
+Then in 2011 a group of locals organized.
+They began to spread the word, raise money, recruit help, and to restore the structure and its function of serving the community, which has demonstrated such a need.
 The Kearney Community Hall Board had its first official meeting on July 30, 2012.

-It is the intent of the Board to restore and resume use of the building as it was originally intended, as soon as possible, for the benefit of the community.
+It is the intent of the Board to restore and resume use of the building as it was originally intended for the benefit of the community.